 Information updates

-Due to the high demand (the Melbourne course was sold out), we are planning to host the course in Sydney in late 2023, Adelaide in early 2024 and Auckland in late 2024.
+Due to the high demand (the Melbourne course was sold out), the course is being held in Sydney in November 2023.
+There are also plans to hold the course in Adelaide in early 2024 and Auckland in late 2024.

 This course is presented in an interactive case study format and has been designed for dietitians with an allergy caseload or wanting to upskill in food allergy and intolerance, who work in private practice, community and hospital-based dietitians.
 The course can also be used as a refresher if you are returning to practice within this area.
 The course is worth 24 CPD hours.